Nov 26, 2025

 "He was rescued by the coast guard, for which he was grateful, but by his own account, he was running low on resources and he thought maybe another couple of days and he would have been in serious trouble."

 Saleh told the court, "I'm trying to take responsibility for what I did."
 He said that after his release he wants to stay in Nova Scotia.
-He also has a wife and three children.
+He has a wife and three children.

 "I just want to start all over again.
 From what I know right now, you guys are nice people.
 I think I'll stay here." #news